VOX AC100 - UPDATES AND NEW INFO

 March 1965, pictured with Hal's Vox AC4 and Stroller guitar.

 The columns will have had "Jennings Musical Industries" identification plates on their backs, no mention of Thomas Organ.
-An overview of JMI's production .
+An overview of JMI's production can be found on this page.

 For its catalogues, Thomas, as was its wont, gave the columns a fancy "Swinging London" name - the "Grenadier" - and designated the model for its inventories as the "V-1-20".
 Below, a detail from the pricelist of April 1965: